mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{equation}
 $$</div>

-We can also use the variations for the notation of the rate of change
+We can also use the variations for the notation of the rate of change:

 <div>$$
 \lim_{\Delta{t} \to 0} \frac{\Delta{y}}{\Delta{x}} = \frac{dy}{dx} = y' = f'(x)
 $$</div>

-What we did with the process above was to *find the instantaneous rate of change of $y$ with respect to $x$*, we call this rate the **derivative** of $y$ with respect to $x$, the process of applying the method of increments to obtain the derivative is called **differentiation**
+What we did with the process above was to *find the instantaneous rate of change of $y$ with respect to $x$*.
+We call this rate the **derivative** of $y$ with respect to $x$.
+The process of applying the method of increments to obtain the derivative is called **differentiation**.

-## Geometric interpretation of the derivative
+## Geometric Interpretation of the Derivative

-Let's graph the following formula
+Let's graph the following formula:

 <div>$$
 \begin{equation}\label{yx2}